giis-uniovi/.github/profile/CONTRIBUTING.md

     - Ensure that new or updated functionality is covered by new or existing tests
     - We do not enforce a minimum percentage of test coverage, but you may be requested to complete your tests before merging into the main branch
   - Coding style:
-    - We don't enforce a particular code style, but contributions must follow the usual coding guidelines and common sense
+    - We don't enforce a particular code style, but contributions must follow the usual coding guidelines and common sense.
+      You can be asked to make changes regarding coding style before merging a PR
     - Limit the size of lines of code and comments, a limit of 120 is a good compromise
     - Use a single blank line only to separate logical blocks of code
-    - Comment your code, but avoid trivial and redundant comments that do not provide useful information that can be known from the names of variables, fuctions, classes, etc.
+    - Use clear and concise comments in your code.
+Avoid trivial and redundant comments that do not provide additional useful information.
-    - You can be asked to make changes regarding coding style before merging a PR

 ## Releases and snapshots (Java)